Nonthermal electron acceleration in turbulent post-flare coronal loops: Introduction

 \section{Introduction}

-The generation of energetic electrons is a hot topic in the study of solar flares, as particle acceleration and the following collisional energy loss act as an important path of energy transfer and transport (\citealt{kerr2020}).
-During a solar-flare event, up to $10^{32}$~erg of energy is released via magnetic reconnection, and up to 50\% of the released energy is involved in the generation of nonthermal electrons (\citealt{Aschwanden_2017}).
+The generation of energetic electrons is a hot topic in the study of solar flares, as particle acceleration and the ensuing collisional energy loss act as an important path of energy transfer and transport (\citealt{kerr2020}).
+During a solar-flare event, up to $10^{32}$~erg of energy is released via magnetic reconnection, and up to 50\% of the released energy is involved in the generation of non-thermal electrons (\citealt{Aschwanden_2017}).
 Potential acceleration mechanisms include electric DC-field acceleration, stochastic acceleration, and shock acceleration \citep{Aschwanden2005}.
-Although we will focus attention here to electron acceleration, it is worth noting that also proton precipitation is expected to occur, and a recent re-analysis of RHESSI's hard X-ray and $\gamma$ ray findings, combined with white light observations for an extreme X25 flare in 2003 finds both electron and proton precipitation sites to coincide with the white light flare ribbons \citep{krucker2025}.